Experience the Unique Charm of Greenpoint, Brooklyn

 The spots highlighted in this article are all noted in the map above.

-Coffee Shops in Greenpoint
+Best Neighborhood Coffee Shops in Greenpoint

 Eleva Coffee is the brainchild of a former coffee insider turned crusader.
 Though sustainability and ethical sourcing of coffee beans is, thankfully, more common today, Eleva takes it a step further by establishing long-term relationships with farming communities and investing in local infrastructure and education.
 Its flagship location in Greenpoint is sleek yet homey, with blond wood details and plenty of natural light.
+On the other end of the spectrum, Flower Cat has a homey, vintage, cool cat lady vibe, and is another great spot for a coffee date.

-Things to See and Do in Greenpoint
+Best Things to Do in Greenpoint

 Manhattan skyline view from Transmitter Park

 A tiny triangle of land dotted with card tables, folding chairs and patio umbrellas may not seem like a unique spot to enjoy your coffee, tea, snacks and light alcoholic beverages.
 But one feature makes The Lot Radio stand out from the rest.
 The music playing in the background is streaming from an independent music station funded by the proceeds of the kiosk.
-The Lot Radio also covers the electricity costs of a community fridge located outside their property, which is stocked by restaurants who have end-of-day leftovers, farmers’ market stands with surplus inventory or generous individuals.
-The Lot Radio is a community anchor, and it’s nice to feel like you’re contributing too.

 Where to Eat in Greenpoint